Files

 Example 2: Updating SharePoint List Records

-Suppose we have created a custom attribute or column in our SharePoint Document Library list called “Custodian” that contains the name of the owner of each document.
+Suppose we have created a custom attribute or column in our SharePoint Document Library list called “Custodian” that contains the name of each document's owner.
 Let’s see how we can use FME to populate this value.

 1. Open FME Workbench